 HPCC Cast, photo by Matthew Murphy.

-The show itself kicks off 19 years after Harry triumphed over Lord Voldemort.
-Now a grown up with three kids, including his 11-year-old son, Albus (Joel Meyers), who is anxious about starting his first year at Hogwarts School of Witchcraft and Wizardry.
-Sharing a good-bye moment on Platform 9¾, Harry offers reassurances; Albus boards the Hogwarts Express where he bonds with Draco Malfoy’s nerdy son, Scorpius (Erik C. Peterson); second generation adventures go wildly awry; Harry is (at least temporarily) at a loss.
+The play itself picks up 19 years after Harry triumphed over the dark wizard, Lord Voldemort.
+Now grown up with three kids, including his 11-year-old son Albus (Joel Meyers), who is anxious about becoming a first-year at Hogwarts School of Witchcraft and Wizardry, Harry shares a good-bye moment on Platform 9¾ and offers reassurances.
+But once Albus boards the Hogwarts Express and bonds with Draco Malfoy’s nerdy son, Scorpius (Erik C. Peterson), second generation adventures take off—and go wildly awry, leaving Harry (at least temporarily) at a loss.steve haggard harry cursed child potter

 Steve Haggard as Harry Potter.
 Photo by Matthew Murphy.